 21st Century Community Learning Center funds will be used to provide services not being provided by Title I or any other Federal, State or local funds that the Walton County School District (WCSD) or the contributing partners might receive.
+21st Century programs run parallel to other programs.
 Funds will supplement (increase) other funding not supplant (replace).
 WCSD cannot use 21st Century Community Learning Center funds to supplant funds that would, in the absence of 21st Century Community Learning Center funds, have been spent on participating students.
+No other funding sources provide similar services.
+However, if other funding sources did provide similar in previous year(s), the current level of services must have increased in proportion to the level of 21st Century program share.